-- Conducting substantive research into complex problems, ideas, concepts or theories and applying appropriate methodologies. - Developing and carrying forward a coherent research strategy in their discipline which has national and international impact. - Developing a body of outstanding quality publications in well recognised peer reviewed outlets. - Initiating and developing links with internal contacts such as academics in interdisciplinary departments/institutes/centres, external contacts at other educational institutions, employers and professional organisations to actively foster collaboration. - Presenting research and giving invited papers at national and international conferences. - Acting as a reviewer for academic journals. - Providing academic leadership at conferences and raising the profile of LSE research. - Providing expert opinion and commentary to external audiences and organisations.
+- Conducting substantive research into complex problems, ideas, concepts or theories and applying appropriate methodologies. - Developing and carrying forward a coherent research strategy in their discipline which has national and international impact. - Developing a body of outstanding quality publications in well-recognised peer-reviewed outlets. - Initiating and developing collaborative links with academics in other departments/institutes/centres, and external contacts at educational institutions. - departments/institutes/centres, and external contacts at educational institutions, employers and professional organisations. - Presenting research at national and international conferences. - Acting as a reviewer for academic journals. - Providing academic leadership at conferences and raising the profile of LSE research. - Providing expert opinion to external audiences and organisations.